BananaAcid/ai-operator/README.md

 ### If you want specific commands to be automatically executed

+... or "auto approve".

 It checks if the command in the config's list is in the beginning of the line or one of the inbuild commands (or a tool name => an MCP function).

-A predefined set is in the settings "Auto execute if commands match".
+A predefined set is in the settings "Auto approve if commands match".

 #### To extend the list with more identifiers